Applying for Financial Aid

 Understanding Financial Aid:

-Financial Aid is awarded by our Member Schools through a combination of grants, scholarships, and loans.
+Financial Aid is awarded by our Member Schools through a combination of grants, scholarships, and very rarely loans.
 Grants and Scholarships do not need to be re-paid while loans do.
 Each year our Member Schools provide financial assistance to approximately 90% of A Better Chance Scholars.
 Additionally, our Member Schools offer payment plans and loan options to enable families to divide costs over the school year.

 Applying for Financial Aid:

 In addition to the financial information you submit when you apply, families who make it through to the second phase, and will need assistance to afford an independent school education, are required to apply for financial aid.
 The schools to which you are referred determine the financial aid instrument that will be used to assess need.
 Many of our schools require families to complete a Parent/Guardian Financial Statment (PFS) through School and Student Services (SSS).
 Other schools use TADS and some use FAST or FACTS.
 Once referred, the A Better Chance team will inform you of which financial aid instrument(s) you should utilize.
 During this time, it is important to pay attention to deadlines; financial aid budgets disappear quickly so you must respond immediately to any request for further financial information.
 To learn more about the different instruments, please visit the links below.